stat-learning/group-7/technical-report.md

 stratification.
 As such, these scholars seek instead to integrate the consideration of unequal wealth and material conditions.

-Exploring the relationship between social origins and social mobility, and income equality, sociologists Richard Breen and Jan Jonsson accentuate the persistent significance of parental socioeconomic circumstances in shaping the outcome of the latter.
+Exploring the relationship between social origins and social mobility and income equality, sociologists Richard Breen and Jan Jonsson accentuate the persistent significance of parental socioeconomic circumstances in shaping the outcome of the latter.
 Promoting